Math 230 Elements of Statistics

 ADA Statement: If you are a person with a disability and require any auxiliary aids, services, or other accommodations for this class, please see me and Wayne Wojciechowski, the Americans with Disabilities Act coordinator (MC 320, 796-3085) within ten days to discuss your accommodation needs.
 Note: special test-taking needs are accommodated only after confirmation of this need in writing by Mr. Wojciechowski.

 Calculating Equipment: We use MINITAB on the computers in MC 304 for much of the calculating in this course, but it is recommended that you have a hand-held calculator or portable computer for home use.
 Many other computers on campus also have MINITAB.
-The bookstore can order a copy of MINITAB for you for about $70.

 Cheating: Zero credit on pertinent work for first offense.
 Failure in the course for second offense.